Welcome to today's edition of the Rush 24-7 podcast.

 I know Democrats aren't saying that, but they're making it sound like they're the guys to do it, which is another howler.

-We know you're gonna raise taxes.
+We know you're going to raise taxes.

-Bill Charlie Wrangle is saying so.
+Bill Charlie Wrangell is saying so.

-In a campaign to you Democrats, back in just a second.
+Back in just a second.

 Okay.

-Rush Limbaugh, what is what is with this race?
+Rush Limbaugh, what is with this race?

-To be the first guy to say I'm the father of Anna Nicole Smith's kid.
+To be the first guy to say, I'm the father of Anna Nicole Smith's kid.

 What in the world is that about?